 The Ishidô (石堂) school originated at the Sekido Temple in Ômi Province around the Kanei period (1624).
 From there the smiths went to various sections of the country to found branch Ishidô (石堂) schools.
 Some went to Kii Province and came to be known as the Kishû Ishidô (紀州石堂).
 Later Tameyasu (為康) led this group to Ôsaka.
 Other smiths went to Edo, the most famous of these being Ishidô Korekazu (石堂是一).
 Mitsuhira (光平) was one of the students of Ishidô Korekazu (石堂是一).

 The Ishidô (石堂) school smiths were best known for their ability to make swords in the Bizen tradition of the Ichimonji school.
 They were well known for their hamon that was a robust choji midare which sometimes reached the shinogi.
+Occasionally, one finds a blade that has a prominently suguha (straight) temper.
+This would usually indicate that it was a specially ordered blade.
 Their works often had fine utsuri and the best works are often mistaken for true Ichimonji works.
 One distinctive feature that differs from the Ichimonji school is that the hada in the shinogi ji is masame whereas in the Ichimonji school of the Koto period it would be itame.
 Another difference is that in Ichimonji swords the outstanding midare patterns would keep their exuberance into the bôshi while the bôshi of the Ishidô (石堂) school tend to be of a quieter and shallower midare pattern.

 Mitsuhira (光平) is now thought to have been the older brother of Tsunemitsu (堂光).
 He worked around the middle of the 17th century.
 His family name was Heki (日置).
 He received the title of Dewa no Kami (出羽守) and was later known as Dewa Nyudo (出羽入道).
 He is famous for his choji hamon and both he and Korekazu (是一) are credited with the revival of the Bizen tradition in the Shinto period.
 His choji can be distinguished from the other Ishidô (石堂) smiths in that his was shaped more in a fukuro-choji form (sack-shape choji).
 This is one of the few points that separate his works from the works of his brother Tsunemitsu (堂光).